EVAutonomous/Docker-ROS-Talker/README.md

 Install Docker: https://www.docker.com/get-started/

-Create a login in Docker and note down your username
+Create a Docker login in and note down your username

-Open github and get on the EVAutonomous channel?

 Create a new folder in your machine